'Nuff Said! (Nina Simone album)

 'Nuff Said! is an album by jazz singer/pianist/songwriter Nina Simone.
-It was recorded (excluding tracks (10 and 11) at Westbury Music Fair, April 7, 1968, three days after the murder of Martin Luther King Jr. The whole program that night was dedicated in his memory.
-The album received an Emmy nomination and featured one of Simone's biggest hits in Europe, "Ain't Got No, I Got Life".
+It was recorded—excluding tracks 1, 8, and 11—at Westbury Music Fair, April 7, 1968, three days after the murder of Martin Luther King Jr. The whole program that night was dedicated to his memory.
+The album featured one of Simone's biggest hits in Europe, "Ain't Got No, I Got Life".